nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	source ~/.bash_profile

 Next, you'll need to install `pip`.
 Like Homebrew, it's sort of an app store but for Python code.
-(We're installing version 1.4.1 of `pip` because, although there is a newer version of `pip`, it is still a little buggy and does not work easily with some of our tools.)

-	sudo easy_install pip==1.4.1
+	sudo easy_install pip

 We use `sudo` to install this software for everyone who might use your computer. `sudo` lets you install things as the admin.